prodigic/monokai-zebra-stripes/README.md

-# Monokai Zebra Stipes theme
+# Monokai Zebra Stripes theme

 A monokai syntax theme for Atom with background zebra stripes